Collections

 Maps

 The map collection of the library consists of local maps for the town of Abington, Rockland, and Whitman — illustrating the history and development of these towns.
+Highlights include,

 Military History